-- 5.14 The council use the following definition of hate: "Any criminal offence which is perceived by the victim or any other person, to be motivated by hostility or prejudice, based on a person's disability or perceived disability; race or perceived race; or religion or perceived religion; or sexual orientation or perceived sexual orientation or transgender identity or perceived transgender identity". - 5.15 The council will consider reports of this nature in line with the ASB policy and procedure, where they meet our definition of ASB, and it is appropriate to do so.
-The council also has a separate hate crime/incident policy, which should be referred to for further details on how me manage these types of incidents.
+- 5.14 The council uses the following definition for the purpose of hate crime: "Any criminal offence which is perceived by the victim or any other person, to be motivated by hostility or prejudice, based on a person's disability or perceived disability; race or perceived race; or religion or perceived religion; or sexual orientation or perceived sexual orientation or transgender identity or perceived transgender identity". - 5.15 The council will consider reports of this nature in line with the ASB policy and procedure, where they meet our definition of ASB, and it is appropriate to do so.
+The council also has a separate Hate Crime Policy, which should be referred to for further details on how me manage these types of incidents.
 This should be read in conjunction with this policy.